Bosung-Yang/paper_review/application/phish_chatgpt.md

 Text extracted using OCR:
 ``` {OCR-extracted text} ```
 ```
-The 4-step CoT shows its effectiveness for detecting phising sites.
+This 4-step CoT shows its effectiveness for detecting phising sites.

+### Simplfy HTML
+Since Full HTML of web site is too long to be adpated to LLMs, the authors simplify HTML to reduce token length for LLMs.
+The simplifying procedure is as follows:
+- Remove & Unwrap unimportant HTML elements such as style, script, and comment tags
+- Shorten href and src
+- Repeat this for when token length becomes lower than 3000.

+### Experiments
+The
+### My Opinion